cattle-ops/terraform-aws-gitlab-runner/README.md

 Run `terraform init` to initialize Terraform.
 Next you can run `terraform plan` to inspect the resources that will be created.

-To create the runner run:
+To create the runner, run:

 ```sh
 terraform apply
 ```

-To destroy runner:
+To destroy the runner, run:

 ```sh
 terraform destroy